yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 **3. ACCEL_STD = 1.0**

-- We a higher ACCEL_STD, we have a larer uncertainty growth with time.
+- We have a higher ACCEL_STD, and we have a larger uncertainty growth with time.
 - The estimate catches up quicker with the true state in the corners.
 - The state estimates follow the GPS measurements a lot more.
 It is going to trust them a lot more because it got less uncertainty inside the prediction model.